Learn here about the honeybee pollen info you need to know on this incredible energy food.

 This vital bee pollen information page is about the fundamental aspects of this incredible wonderfood.

 “Wonderfood” sounds like an exaggeration but it isn’t.
 So, what is bee pollen?
 It is the male seed of flowers.
 It is actually required for the fertilization of a plant.

 At the free end of the stamen in the heart of the blossom.
 These particles consist of 50/1,000-millimeter corpuscles.
 Believe it or not, every variety of flower in the world puts forth a dusting of pollen.

 Bee Pollen Info You Need to Know

 Bee bread is the food of the humble yet industrious bee and it is about 40% protein.
 It is considered one of nature’s most complete foods and appropriately so.
-It contains nearly all nutrients required by humans.
+It contains nearly all bee pollen granulesnutrients required by humans.

 About half of its protein is in the form of free amino acids that are ready to be sued directly by the body.
 Such highly assimilable protein can contribute significantly to one’s protein needs.

 I suppose bee bread is best known as an energy supplement or “wonderfood.”
 It is certainly that.
 It is used by athletes worldwide for the sustained energy and endurance it gives.

 (I can personally attest to this even though I’m not a professional athlete.)
 It is also a rejuvenator or a tonic.